boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 ## Mutual Close
 Mutual close is initiated by the customer and consists of a single round of communication between the customer and the merchant, followed by a single transaction sent by the customer to the network.

 The customer initiates `zkAbacus.Close` by sending the message `mutual_close_c`.
 The merchant then runs `zkAbacus.Close`.
 If `zkAbacus.Close` fails, the merchant aborts.
 Otherwise, the merchant signs the appropriate closing message as specified by `TezosEscrowAgent` and sends this signature in the message `mutual_close_m` to the customer.
-Once the customer receives a valid `mutual_close_m` message, they can close the smart contract by calling the `@mutualClose` entrypoint.
+Once the customer receives a valid `mutual_close_m` message, they can close the smart contract by calling the `@mutualClose` entrypoint in the [Tezos smart contract](2-contract-origination.md#tezos-smart-contract).

 ### The `mutual_close_c` Message